El Salvador castaway vows will not return to sea

 He was found in a disoriented state on a remote coral atoll in his 7.3-meter (22-foot) fiberglass boat.

-He said he set off with another fisherman, who died weeks into their ordeal.

-Alvarenga was barely able to speak when he arrived back in El Salvador a week ago and he could only manage yes or no answers to questions from journalists on Wednesday.

-Writing by Julia Symmes Cobb; Editing by Michael O'Boyle, Simon Gardner and Leslie Adler
+Writing by Julia Symmes Cobb; Editing by Michael O'Boyle, Simon Gardner, Leslie Adler and Lisa Shumaker